 - Families & Volunteers

 Girl Scouts Louisiana East is the leading organization for leadership development of girls, grades K to 12, in 23 parishes of southeast Louisiana.
-Chartered by Girl Scouts of the USA, in 2013 Girl Scouts Louisiana East served over 14,000 girls, with 7,000 adult members.
-Together with committed adult volunteers, who partner with girls to guide and inspire their growth and achievement, Girl Scout’s mission is to build girls of courage, confidence, and character, who make the world a better place.
+Chartered by Girl Scouts of the USA, in 2014 Girl Scouts Louisiana East served over 14,100 girls, with 5,800 adult members.

 Volunteers are the strength of Girl Scouting, and our volunteers are the greatest support team for girls, bringing their talents, energy, and dedication to Girl Scouting.
 Women and men interested in volunteering in a variety of capacities are encouraged to contact us today.

 The Council is governed by a volunteer policy-making Board of Directors, led by Chair Robyn Merrick.
 Operations are managed by a paid chief executive officer, Jackie Alexander, with a staff of about 40 full- and part-time women and men.

 The GSLE headquarters is in New Orleans, and a regional service center is located in Baton Rouge.
 Girl Scouts Louisiana East serves the parishes of Ascension, Assumption, East Baton Rouge, East Feliciana, Iberville, Jefferson, Lafourche, Livingston, Orleans, Plaquemines, Pointe Coupee, St. Bernard, St. Charles, St. Helena, St. James, St. John, St. Mary, St. Tammany, Tangipahoa, Terrebonne, Washington, West Baton Rouge, and West Feliciana.